deculler/gotut/README.md

 `flag.BoolVar` to set its value, since we have passed a reference.

 Another example is the p[`log`](https://golang.org/pkg/log/) package.
-Here we only use its printing functionality, while it exports a range of other methods relevant to captuting information that may be valuable in diagnosing a problem.
+Here we only use its printing functionality, while it exports a collection of other methods relevant to captuting information that may be valuable in diagnosing a problem.